ferreirarubens/vsc-angular-pack/README.md

 Check the [CHANGELOG](CHANGELOG.md) for the latest changes.

-All started when I changed my computer many times, or re-installed the Visual Studio Code, and must to find all the extensions I needed.
-So, I decide to get in the Extension World, and make my own Extension Pack.
+It all started when, whenever I changed computers several times or reinstalled the Visual Studio Code, I needed to find all the necessary extensions.
+So, I decide to enter the world of extensions and create my own extension package.

 There is my [Angular Pack - The essential extensions pack for an Angular Developer](https://marketplace.visualstudio.com/items?itemName=ferreirarubens.vsc-angular-pack).